pachyderm/pachyderm/README.md

 **Note that all development must be done on linux due to the dependency on btrfs.**

 And more specifically, btrfs version >= 3.14.
 We recommend Ubuntu 15.04 for this.
 See the [Environment Setup](#environment-setup) section for a Vagrant setup that works.
+We have noticed issues in Ubuntu 14.04 with btrfs for the time being - obviously we would like to fix this, but it should be noted.

 Other useful development commands can be seen in the [Makefile](Makefile) and the [bin](bin) directory.
 Key commands: